optb/docker-email-collector/README.md

 ## Which problems can be solved by docker-email-collector?

-1. If your web mail providers store your emails, the NSA, government or mail provider employees could simplier read your emails.
-What if some successful hacker could entry your email account?
+1. If your email providers store your emails in the cloud, it could be more simple accessible for the NSA, government or mail provider employees.
+What if some successful hacker could access your email account?
-Docker-email-collector collects all your emails and store them to your mailbox on the server controlled by you and improve your privacy, because the storage time at your mail provider is very short (this can be solved with normal email client software too, but the client must be online 24/7)
+Docker-email-collector collects all your emails and store them to your mailbox on the server controlled by you and improve your privacy, because the storage time at your mail provider is very short (this can be solved with normal email client software like outlook or thunderbird too, but the client must be online 24/7)

-2. You have multiple email addresses (more than 2) at different email providers, but you want to read your emails in one mailbox (this can be solved with normal email client software like outlook or thunderbird too)
+2. You have multiple email addresses (more than 2) at different email providers, but you want to read your emails in just one mailbox (this can be solved with normal email client software too)

 3. You check your emails from different devices, but if you delete or move an email to a folder that must occur for all devices (this can be solved with IMAP too)